Skip to content

 where \(yaw_{diff}\) is the difference in yaw between the ego path and the displacement vector and \(v_{ego}\) is the ego's current speed, which accounts for the movement of points caused by the ego moving and not the object.
 All these equations are performed disregarding the z axis (in 2D).

-Note that, the object velocity is calculated against the ego's current movement direction.
+Note that the object velocity is calculated against the ego's current movement direction.
 If the object moves in the opposite direction to the ego's movement, the object velocity will be negative, which will reduce the rss distance on the next step.

 5. Collision check with target obstacles using RSS distance#

 where \(v_{ego}\) and \(v_{obj}\) is current ego and obstacle velocity, \(a_{min}\) and \(a_{obj_{min}}\) is ego and object minimum acceleration (maximum deceleration), \(t_{response}\) is response time of the ego vehicle to start deceleration.
 Therefore the distance from the ego vehicle to the obstacle is smaller than this RSS distance \(d\), the ego vehicle send emergency stop signals.
-This is illustrated in the following picture.

 Use cases#